 Coursework provides students with a deep understanding of psychological development, psychotherapeutic techniques, and personality assessment.
 Core classes in forensic psychology online master's programs include maladaptive behavior, psychology of the victim, social psychology and aggression, crisis intervention, and ethical issues in forensic psychology.
 Popular concentrations include criminalistics, investigation, assessment and treatment, homeland security, and law enforcement.

 Students typically take coursework in research methods to gain an understanding of data analysis and research design.
-To graduate, participants may need to complete a final written exam, research project, and/or thesis.
+Students may need to complete a final written exam, research project, and/or thesis in order to graduate.
 Some programs also require a minimum number of internship hours in a psychological setting under the supervision of a licensed mental health professional.

 Online Master's in Forensic Psychology Programs

 Students looking to attend forensic psychology master's programs online can choose from two main learning formats.
 Some schools administer online programs in a synchronous format, while others deliver courses asynchronously.
 Synchronous programs require students to log on at specific times throughout the week for live lectures, discussions, and/or presentations.
 Synchronous programs often feature an instructor-paced curriculum, which means that students must progress through coursework and assignments at the same rate as their classmates.

 Asynchronous programs, on the other hand, do not require any specific meeting times.
 Instead, students complete assignments and watch lectures on their own time.
 Asynchronous courses often incorporate discussion boards, where students can leave comments and chat with classmates.
 Students working toward their degree asynchronously still need to meet regular deadlines for homework assignments and readings.